 - Remove the cover and let the syrup cook down, taking care not to let it burn.
 Gently turn the potatoes from time to time to keep them coated.

 - Transfer to a serving dish.

-As a variation, oast a handful of pecan halves in a dry skillet until lightly browned and aromatic.
+As a variation, toast a handful of pecan halves in a dry skillet over medium heat until lightly browned and aromatic.
 Add them to the glazed sweet potatoes and toss to coat.